vixon/reformed/README.md

     }

-More examples to follow soon
+More examples to follow soon for Bootstrap 3 and more!

 ## HTML5